Braqzen/research/.docs/reth.md

 #### Config files

-Reth's starts point is ingress of config data which customizes the execution client.
+Reth's start point is ingress of config data which customizes the execution client.

 There are many sections available for customization.

 ##### Stages

 The stages section concerns itself with content such as, but not limited to, syncing of blockchain data, maintaining state and updating the database.

-Reth utilizes a pipeline for processing stages.
-When one stage completes successfully the subsequent stage may begin.

 ##### Peers